He1mont/CapitalOne-Carbon-Impact/README.md

 The currently implemented APIs are detailed in the [router configuration file](./backend/app/router.js).
 And the full API document could be found [here](./API-Schema.md)

+Information on how to connect the database using prism can be found [here](./backend/prisma/README.md)

 ### Frontend

 In [frontend](./frontend/) directory, the project could be started by running the following command: